How to Get Rid of Relatives (and Unwanted House Guests)

 Relatives can become very territorial over your home, regardless of whether they’ve managed to nest in it.
 Some may have already created temporary nests in nearby hotels, while freshly removed relatives may infest one while they try to find a way back into your home.

-Removing them from a hotel is a lot more difficult, as the methods are restricted and tend to be expensive but not impossible.
+Removing them from a hotel is a lot more difficult, as the methods are restricted.
+The process tend to be expensive but not impossible.

-Family Crisis – Spread word that there’s a major family crisis or that there’s something wrong with a rival pack of relatives and that you are going to take care of it.
-Do not allow the relatives to be helpful, as they may try to infest your home while you’re away.
+Family Crisis – Spread word that there’s a major family crisis.
+Perhaps there’s something wrong with a rival pack of relatives.
+Or maybe a friend has been injured.
+Let them know you have to leave and to take care of it.
+Don’t allow the relatives to be helpful, as they may try to infest your home while you’re away.

 Home Repairs – Similar to the previous method, make it appear as though the home is in need of a major repair that requires you to leave.
 Follow the same steps as above for similar results.